-A global version of the comprehensive theory ranks desires, so that desires about the shape and content of one's life as a whole are given some priority.
-So, if I prefer not to become a drug addict, that will explain why it is better for me not to take Parfit's drug.
+A global version of the comprehensive theory ranks desires, so that desires about the shape and content of one’s life as a whole are given some priority.
+So, if I prefer not to become a drug addict, that will explain why it is better for me not to take Parfit’s drug.
 But now consider the case of the orphan monk.
 This young man began training to be a monk at the earliest age, and has lived a very sheltered life.
 He is now offered three choices: he can remain as a monk, or become either a cook or a gardener outside the monastery, at a grange.
 He has no conception of the latter alternatives, so chooses to remain a monk.
-But surely it might be possible that he would have a better life were he to live outside?
+But surely it might be possible that his life would be better for him were he to live outside?

-So we now have to move to an informed desire version of the comprehensive theory.
+So we now have to move to an informed desire version of the comprehensive theory (Sobel 1994).
 According to the informed desire account, the best life is the one I would desire if I were fully informed about all the (non-evaluative) facts.
-But now consider a case suggested by John Rawls: the grass-counter.
+But now consider a case made famous by John Rawls (1971: 432; see Stace 1944: 238): the grass-counter.
 Imagine a brilliant Harvard mathematician, fully informed about the options available to her, who develops an overriding desire to count the blades of grass on the lawns of Harvard.
 Like the experience machine, this case is another example of philosophical ‘bedrock’.
 Some will believe that, if she really is informed, and not suffering from some neurosis, then the life of grass-counting will be the best for her.

 Note that on the informed desire view the subject must actually have the desires in question for well-being to accrue to her.
 If it were true of me that, were I fully informed I would desire some object which at present I have no desire for, giving me that object now would not benefit me.
 Any theory which claimed that it would amounts to an objective list theory with a desire-based epistemology.